thomaslegg/collectd-freebsd-port/README.md

 collectd-freebsd-port
 =====================

-Patched version of FreeBSD port for collectd to allow build of redis and write_carbon plugins
+Patched version of FreeBSD port for net-mgmt/collectd5 to allow build of redis and write_carbon plugins